SunshengGu/Highway_Driving/src/README.md

 # Car Can Change Lanes
 Alread explained in the third section above.
 See my chooseNextLane function and cost functions for details.

-# Stand Out Criteria: Optimized Lane Changing
+# To Stand Out: Optimized Lane Changing
 See comments and code in line 241-255 for how I change two lanes consecutively.
 This nested if statement would bypass cost function comparison and shift the car from a side lane to the center lane.
 Then when the chooseNextLane function is called again, the car would attempt to switch to the fastest lane.